gerekper/ganjaking/wp-content/plugins/groovy-menu_package/groovy-menu/groovy-menu/readme.txt

 Visit [Changelog](https://grooni.com/docs/groovy-menu/changelog/) from our [Knowledge Base](https://grooni.com/docs/groovy-menu/)

+= 2.3.2 =
+* Add: New setting to set the top gap for the mobile menu "Mobile menu top gap".
+* Add: Added new action "gm_mobile_main_menu_top".
+It allows you to add content to the top of the mobile menu, before the "Mobile menu top gap".
+* Add: Added the ability to disable the default Groovy Menu output on all pages.
+At "Global settings > Taxonomies" you can select "Default preset for all content"  as "Hide Groovy menu".
+* Fix: Scrolling at vertical menu in the mobile version.
+* Fix: Canceled some functions for working with page content if the mobile menu is disabled.
+* Fix: Fixed bug when open the mobile site, the menu has been opened and then folded.

+= 2.3.1 =
+* Add: Added the new mobile menu open type, with Close "X" icon.
+* Add: Added the ability to set animated Hamburger and close button for mobile menu.
+* Add: New type of mobile menu with slide effect.
+* Add: Added ability to choise of Navigation menu to display in preview mode.
+* Add: New appearance style "Animate with scaling" in "General - Submenus - Submenu appearance style" section.
+* Add: Custom scroll speed options for onepage menus.

+= 2.3.0 =
+* Add: Ability to add a custom shortcode or HTML to the Action areas of Groovy Menu, direclty in the preset editor.
+The setting is available in the General preset editor > Custom code.
+* Add: Expanded menu: Added settings for separator lines in the first level menu.
+* Add: Expanded menu: Added speed setting for sidebar expanding animation.
+* Fix: Fixed a conflict that occurred when some plugins for WooCommerce were working together on Divi product pages and using menu blocks.
+* Fix: Added default styles for displaying items in the mini cart.
+Prevents style conflicts in some themes.
+* Fix: Added an event to close the mini-cart by clicking outside the mini-cart.
+* Fix: Fixed double transition effect for icons.

+= 2.2.13 =
+* Add: Added an option for disable Font Awesome.
+* Improve: Additional features to control for Onepage scroll.

+= 2.2.12 =
+* Add: New feature to set border radius for Dropdown menu.
+* Add: New ability to set gap for Dropdown menu, Sub-menu and Mega Menu.
+* Fix: Fixed menu items highlighting in case the current single page is included in several taxonomies presented in the menu.

+= 2.2.11 =
+* Improve: Increased dropdown click area at the mobile menu.
+* Add: Added new setting for menu dividers "Stretch to all menu height".
+* Fix: Added setting "Side icon mobile sticky" to set a color for Cart on mobile sticky menu.
+* Fix: Fixed bug with position of icons in Groovy Menu UI.

+= 2.2.10 =
+* Improve: All Search settings are moved to their own section.
+* Add: Added settings for choosing colors for search items.
+* Improve: The section of the "Mobile menu" preset has been reorganized.
+* Add: Added new settings for the mobile menu.
+Choosing the position of the logo, dividing lines, icons color.
+* Add: Added new settings for "Submenu box border top color".
+* Fix: Fixed expanding sub-menu for mobile version.

+= 2.2.9.2 =
+* Fix: Fixed RTL style issue.

+= 2.2.9.1 =
+* Fix: Fixed RTL issue.

+= 2.2.9 =
+* Added: New feature to add any HTML or Shortcode instead of an Icon.
+For example you can add JSON animated or SVG icons.
+Configured in "Appearance > Menus".
+* Fix: Improved compatibility with WordPress 5.5.
+Now plugin backend code is also without jQuery dependency.

+= 2.2.8.2 =
+* Fix: Fixed bug with colors at "Top level and hover and active text color" and "Sticky top level hover and active text color".
+* Fix: Bug with colors for mobile menu links, cart icon and toolbar social buttons on  pages with WooCommerce together with Divi theme.

+= 2.2.8.1 =
+* Fix: Improved visibility of content sizes in the menu block for JavaScript calculations.
+Rarely is there such a need for complex content in menu blocks.

+= 2.2.8 =
+* Fix: Increased priority of CSS rules for links in menu items.
+It is prevents color overwriting when Groovy Menu is integrated using the Divi builder.
+* Fix: Fixed cart opening issue that appears when quickly move mouse between the menu item and the cart icon.
+* Fix: Added changes to the styles for the mini cart.
+Most styles now have the!
+Important property.
+These changes are aimed at preventing overwriting styles of cart by the theme styles.
+* Added: Added the opportunity to enable scrollbar for Minimalistic menu type.

+= 2.2.7.1 =
+* HotFix: Fixed an issue with appearance the mega menu content that created with Divi builder, which occurred on Woocommerce product pages only.

+= 2.2.7 =
+* Added: SEO improvements.
+Added the ability to select the alt text for the logo.
+* Improve: Added "Fade in out" effect for "Submenu appearance style".
+* Improve: Setting "Submenu appearance style" is now available for all menu types except Minimalistic.
+* Fix: Added the fadeout effect for submenus "Submenu appearance style" - "Animate from bottom" that has missed at GM 2.2.5.2
+* Fix: The "Submenu hover style" - "Shift right" setting has been fixed for the Expanding sidebar menu on the right.

+= 2.2.6 =
+* Added: Added option "Mobile menu" - "Show Woo minicart" that will be enable to show the Woocomerce minicart on the mobile.
+* Fix: Fixed bug with "Submenu appearance style" - "Animate from bottom".
+* Fix: Bug with "Change Top level menu background color" when submenu is opened", there were cases when the color did not return to the default after closing all submenus.
+* Fix: Added default styles for all menu links that remove the underline style for links in all states as hover, active, focus, visited.

+= 2.2.5.3 =
+* HotFix: Added an additional check of the preset options for number type in order to exclude operations with values ​​outside the minimum and maximum values.
+This also improves compatibility with presets created in the earlier versions of Groovy Menu Free.
+* Fix: Preventing early closing of dropdown items for search and Woocomerce minicart.

+= 2.2.5.2 =
+* HotFix: Fixed dropdown behavior when "Show submenu - On click" option is enabled.
+* Fix: Added minor changes in CSS styles, that is allowed to resolve an issue when the submenu is out of the screen.

+= 2.2.5.1 =
+* HotFix: Fixed calculation of the height for a scroll object.
+That occurs in some cases when the "Submenu appearance style": "Animate from bottom" preset setting was active.

+= 2.2.5 =
+* Added: Added new feature the "Scrollbar".
+That allows scrolling for long lists of submenus and mega menus.
+* Improve: "Expanded sidebar": Icons for the first menu level now are always centered relative to the initial width of the sidebar.
+* Improve: "Expanded sidebar": Right side menu type are to display menu item items from right to left now.
+* Improve: The "Submenu hover style" option is now available for all menu types except Minimalistic.

+= 2.2.4.1 =
+* HotFix: Fixed issue with buttons in Woo mini cart.

+= 2.2.4 =
+* Fix: New option "General > Mega menu > Add Mega menu columns padding".
+Enabled by default.

+= 2.2.3 =
+* Fix: The issue with overlapped mega menu blocks
+* Fix: If the menu block created using Divi builder has been assign in the menu the link to the editor in wp-adminbar was replaced.
+* Fix: Added minor fixes that help in some cases prevent changes Groovy Menu styles through WordPress templates.
+* Fix: Some issues that appeared in the type of menu "Expanded sidebar" have been fixed.
+* Improve: Optimized opening/closing submenus and mega menus for all types of menu.
+Added time delays to close dropdown menus.
+This will allow the site visitors to improve the experience with menu interaction and move on smoothly to adjacent drop-down menus diagonally.
+* Improve: Removed side paddings for Mega menu.
+* Improve: Settings for "Submenu" and "Mega menu" has been moved into own sections
+* Added: New option "Mega menu background color".
+* Added: New option for Expanded sidebar "Submenu width".

 = 2.2.2 =
 * Added: New option "Change Top level menu background color when the submenu is opened".
 * Improve: JavaScript files has been optimized.
 As a result, the JS file sizes has been seriously reduced.
 Now Groovy Menu loads faster.